 Although Joseph Pilates was ahead of his time, he believed that the normal spine should be straight (Pilates 2000, p148).
 In contrast, we now know that the spine should have 4 natural curvatures for best shock absorption.

-There are numberless accounts on the health benefits of Pilates practice.
+There are innumerable accounts on the health benefits of Pilates practice.
 Although, to this date not enough conclusive research has been published specifically on the entire Pilates method itself, lots of positive research is arising on specific Pilates exercises.

 Core Kensington’s instructors are fully certified in STOTT PILATES® and overseen by a registered osteopath.
-We highly recommend that you book a one-on-one assessment before any group class if you have any concerns regarding your injury.
+We recommend that you book a one-on-one assessment before any group class if you have any concerns regarding your injury.

 Yoga is a group of ancient physical, spiritual and mental disciplines, and modern yoga is a physical activity comprised mainly of asanas.
 The asanas are body postures or balancing postures typically ending with a period of meditation or relaxation.
 In contrast, Pilates is a full body workout that does not involve meditation and does not hold positions or poses.
 The workout is inspired in various disciplines including yoga, gymnastics, ballet dance and athletic sports.
-Above all, it places more emphasis on the muscles of the core musculature.
+In particular, it places more emphasis on the muscles of the core musculature.
 Moreover, contemporary Pilates methods are anatomically based, making it relevant to rehabilitation and sports therapy.

-Above all, these exercises are designed to restore the natural curves of the spine and re balance the muscles around the joints.
+These exercises are designed to restore the natural curves of the spine and re balance the muscles around the joints.
 Consequently, placing more emphasis on pelvic and scapular stabilisation, and integration of all the parts of the body into one.

 • Pelvic placement